Heroku228/MyPinterest/README.md

 Make sure you’ve prepared the following before launching the project:
 	•	Your own PostgreSQL database (with connection credentials configured)
-	•	SSL certificates placed where the server expects them

 Then simply run:
 bash init.bash